Japanese Suite: Reception

 Writing in The Musical Times in December 1919, Edwin Evans reviewed Holst's development as a composer after the end of his 'Sanskrit period', with recent major works such as The Planets and The Hymn of Jesus.
 Evans mentioned the Japanese Suite along with several other minor works, and said that while originally planned for a Michio Itō performance at the Coliseum, it had '...now taken its place in the repertoire'.

 In the same publication, Richard Capell in 1927 described it as among the most likeable of Holst's smaller instrumental works, along with A Fugal Concerto and the St Paul's Suite.

 In his book Britten and the Far East, Mervyn Cooke describes it as an attempt by Holst to 'integrate Japanese modality' with the composer's own European harmonic approach.
 Cooke observes that Holst was working on the suite concurrently with 'Mercury' from his suite The Planets Op.
 32. Writing in The Guardian, Andrew Clements suggests that, like The Planets, the work displays some modernist influences.

 An early available recording from 1971 was conducted by Adrian Boult, who had maintained a lifelong friendship with Holst.

 Instrumentation

-Holst scored the Japanese Suite for two piccolos, cor anglais, timpani, glockenspiel, gong, xylophone, cymbals, sleigh bells, bass drum, harp and strings.
+Holst scored the Japanese Suite for two flutes, piccolo, oboe, cor anglais, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, glockenspiel, gong, xylophone, cymbals, sleigh bells, bass drum, harp and strings.
 A typical performance takes from 10 to 12 minutes.
 John Boyd has arranged a version for concert band.